LadyLolkek/SEMrush_test_assignment/README.md

    This file will be used as an instruction for the Docker image creation.

-1. Run the following script in the terminal:
+1. Run the following script in the command line:

    ```
    docker build . -f -docker/application/Dockerfile -t exampleapp